 There are many causes for bad breath; some common causes are listed below.

 - Food: Food is a primary source of bad odors that come from the mouth.
 Some foods, such as garlic, onions, and spicy foods, exotic spices (such as curry), some cheeses, fish, and acidic beverages such as coffee can leave a lingering smell.
-Most of the time this is short-term.
+Most of the time this is short term.
 Other foods may get stuck in the teeth, promoting the growth of bacteria, which causes bad breath odor.
-Low carbohydrate diets may also cause 'ketone breath.'
+Low carbohydrate diets may also cause "ketone breath."
 These diets cause the body to burn fat as its energy source.
-The end-product of making this energy are ketones, which cause a fruity acetone-like odor on the breath when exhaled.
+The end-product of making this energy is ketones, which cause a fruity acetone-like odor on the breath when exhaled.

 - Tobacco products: Smoking and chewing tobacco can leave chemicals that remain in the mouth.
 Smoking can also precipitate other bad-breath causes such as gum disease or oral cancers.

 - Poor dental hygiene: When a person does not brush or floss regularly, food particles remaining in the mouth can rot and cause bad odors.
 Poor dental care can lead to a buildup of plaque in the mouth, which causes an odor of its own.
 Plaque buildup can also lead to periodontal (gum) disease.
 The mild form of gum disease is called gingivitis; if gingivitis is not treated, it can advance to periodontitis.